Egyptian Theatre (Delta, Colorado)

 View towards the screen inside the historic Egyptian Theatre.

 After years of decline and neglect the theater was restored in the 1990s, reopening in 1997 as a community theater.
 It was then renovated again in 2009 to accommodate for new groundbreaking 3D technology.

 It came under new, nonprofit ownership in 2022.

 In film

-In September 2023, the film CineMortal was shot at the Delta Egyptian Theater.
-The film is a comedy/horror, about a group of former film students, who have a late night viewing party at the Egyptian Theatre.
+In September 2023, the film CineMortal was shot at the Delta Egyptian Theatre.
+The film is a comedy horror about a group of former film students who have a late-night viewing party at the Egyptian Theatre.
 They find an old film in the basement and decide to watch it with horrifying results.
 CineMortal premiered at the Delta Egyptian on November 7, 2025, with all proceeds going to the theater.